fourcodes-org/proof-of-concepts/linux/vsftps-ssl-conf.md

-Generate SSL/TLS Certificates For AWS vsftpd dev
+_Generate SSL/TLS Certificates For vsftpd_

 To enable FTP over TLS, you'll need an SSL/TLS certificate.
 You can either obtain a certificate from a trusted Certificate Authority (CA) or create a self-signed certificate for testing purposes.